-This is a distinct advantage of permanent life vs term life policy and is part of the reason that an IUL is more expensive than term.
+This is a distinct advantage of permanent life vs term life and is part of the reason that an IUL is more expensive than term, at least initially.

 The cash value can be used to help pay for long-term care costs.
 In addition, some IUL policies offer long-term care insurance riders.
 With the rising costs associated with long term care, have a hybrid policy might be a good option.

 For those with a lot of extra cash to invest each year there is a limit to the amount you can pay into the policy (typically a percentage of the total policy value), this limit is known as the MEC (modified endowment contract) limit.
 So keep that in mind if you’re thinking this could be a tax shelter.

 3. Flexible Premiums

 Convertible term insurance policies require that you pay your premium each and every month, if you stop paying, your policy lapses.
 There are some exceptions, but it is fairly rigid.

 With an Indexed Universal Life policy you have the ability to pay more or less each month (there is a minimum to cover fees, and a maximum based on the MEC limit) but the policy has much more premium flexibility than the other types of life insurance policies in the market.

 The flexibility of an IUL is great for those that have income that fluctuates throughout the year.
 If you work on commission and certain times of the year are much better than others, you may want to consider the flexible premium options available with an IUL policy.